 There are quite a few points that we need to mention.

-Modern European style and European interior design is greatly admired in modern America and influences American interior design trends.
+Modern European style and European interior design are greatly admired in modern America and influence American interior design trends.
+European homes typically feature diverse elements like French provincial decor, Scandinavian home styles, and Spanish rustic design, contributing to creating cohesive and sophisticated spaces.

 Its roots are embedded in a group of designers from Europe that founded the Bauhaus School of design in Germany in 1919.
-Its ideology is focused on performance and dismisses the overuse of fashionable accessories, similar to the simple nature of the Nordic-inspired Minimalist style.
+Its ideology is focused on performance and dismisses the overuse of fashionable accessories, similar to the simple nature of the Nordic-inspired minimalist style.
+The philosophy of the Bauhaus School emphasizes form following function, an essential aspect of modern European design.

 European decor and its style

-Thanks to the numerous textures, colors, and looks that are available, your residence can still have a satisfying and intimate feel while you accomplish a cohesive design.
-Whether you are drawing on a classic French farmhouse look or interior design trends, start today.
+Thanks to the numerous textures, colors, and looks that are available, your residence can still have a satisfying and intimate feel while achieving a cohesive design.
+Whether you are drawing on a classic French farmhouse look or contemporary interior design trends, start today.

 Balancing out the details